Typo3graf/stafflist/.gitlab/issue_templates/Support.md

 --------------^ Click "Preview" for a nicer view!
-We primarily use GitHub as an issue tracker; for usage and support questions, please check out these resources below.
+We primarily use GitLab as an issue tracker; for usage and support questions, please check out these resources below.
 Thanks! 😁.

 ---